Genetic counsellors help patients and their families understand and make informed decisions about a range of genetic conditions

 As a genetic counsellor, you'll need to:

-- manage your own caseload of patients - mostly through face-to-face interactions, although on some occasions over the phone
+- manage your own caseload of patients - through face-to-face interactions, over the phone and via video (virtual clinics)

-- interpret family and medical histories to calculate the risk of condition occurrence or recurrence
+- take and interpret family and medical histories to calculate the risk of condition occurrence or recurrence

-- educate patients about inheritance, testing, management, prevention, resources and research
+- educate patients about inheritance patterns, testing, management, prevention, resources and research

 - use counselling skills to promote informed choices and help patients adapt to the risk or condition